raymasaki/banger_gallery/README.md

 - [Frightgeist](https://frightgeist.withgoogle.com/): Data visualization of Halloween costume Google searches
 - [Most Successful Labels](http://poly-graph.co/labels/): Data vis of most successful hip-hop labels by year
 - [Predominant.ly](http://predominant.ly/): Album covers by color-picker

+### Known Bugs / Unresolved Problems
+- Bug: If you search for artists like YG or Lil B results with those characters will show e.g. T'yg'a or 'Lil B'oosie
+- Bug: Artist search only works on keypress 'enter', it should work on click as well
+- Improvement: Hide the scrollbars for overflow elements
+- Improvement: When a detail modal is open, the URL route should update